kaan-keskin/software-architecture-notes/Software-Architecture-Extra-Topics-I.md

 This can be solved by using polymorphism.

+In Object-Oriented Programing, polymorphism refers to a programming language's ability to process objects differently depending on their data type or class.

 **Simply put, polymorphism gives a way to use a class exactly like its parent so there’s no confusion with mixing types.
 But each child class keeps its own methods as they are.**

 This typically happens by defining a (parent) interface to be reused.
 It outlines a bunch of common methods.
 Then, each child class implements its own version of these methods.

 Any time a collection (such as a list) or a method expects an instance of the parent (where common methods are outlined), the language takes care of evaluating the right implementation of the common method — regardless of which child is passed.

+#### Object-Based Programming

+**Object-Based Programming is based on the idea that of encapsulating state and operations inside "objects".**

+**Object-based languages need not support inheritence or polymorphism.
+While Object-Oriented Language support all feature of OOPS.**

+#### Why we use Object-Based instead of Object-Oriented?

+**The main benefit of the Object-Based Programming is that it can be understood by the common humans.**

+**Object-Based is much easier and more robust than Object-Oriented.**

+**It allows for fast creation of web page events.**

+**It allows more freedom in the creation of objects.**

+#### A Note About Object-Based and Object-Oriented Programming

+Inheritance with method overriding is a powerful way to build software components that are like existing components but need to be customized to your application’s unique needs.

+In the Python open-source world, there are a huge number of well-developed class libraries for which your programming style is:

+- know what libraries are available,
+- know what classes are available,
+- make objects of existing classes, and
+- send them messages (that is, call their methods).

+This style of programming called **Object-Based Programming (OBP)**.

+When you do composition with objects of known classes, you’re still doing object-based programming.

+Adding inheritance with overriding to customize methods to the unique needs of your applications and possibly process objects polymorphically is called **Object-Oriented Programming (OOP)**.

+If you do composition with objects of inherited classes, that’s also object-oriented programming.

 #### Anti-patterns for Object Oriented Programming